 These are examples of institutional negligence, where the mismanagement of the nursing home exposes residents to harm.
 Individual caregivers may also be liable for neglect and abuse.

-Get your free and confidential consultation with one of our medical negligence lawyers in Albany, NY
+Get your free and confidential consultation with one of our medical negligence lawyers.

 Ultimately, the damages you may be able to recover in a nursing home abuse claim will depend on the losses you and your family have suffered.
 You may be entitled to compensation for the following: